moderntribe/block-editor-custom-alignments/README.md

 ],
 ```

 You are still able to define `contentSize` and `wideSize` within the `layout` attribute as normal, and they will populate in the new control created by the plugin.
+You can find the documentation for layout from core [here](https://developer.wordpress.org/themes/advanced-topics/theme-json/#layout).

 ```
 "layout": {